Stephen Colbert (character): Retirement from television

-Following Colbert's segment on the July 18 program, CBS's legal team was informed by Viacom that the character Stephen Colbert is their intellectual property and cannot appear on The Late Show.
-As a result, on the July 27, 2016 episode of The Late Show, the real Colbert announced that the character "will never be seen again".
-He then immediately introduced Stephen Colbert's "identical twin cousin" (a possible allusion to The Patty Duke Show), Stephen Colbert, as a new member of The Late Show team.
+On the July 27 episode, the real Colbert claimed that CBS's then-sister company Viacom had informed CBS that the character Stephen Colbert was their intellectual property and could not appear on The Late Show.
+He then introduced Stephen Colbert's "identical twin cousin" (a possible allusion to The Patty Duke Show), Stephen Colbert, as a new member of The Late Show team.
 Colbert stated the difference between him and the other Colbert is they have birthmarks of the opposite Olsen twins.
 He returned for a "WERD" segment on The Late Show on January 19 to beg Obama to stay in office.

-As of December 4, 2019, any further real-life legal disputes involving the character are likely moot, with CBS and Viacom's re-merger as ViacomCBS.
+A segment of "The Wørd" appeared on The Late Show again in January 2023.